LDSSA/ds-prep-course/guides/How_to_set_up_python_virtual_environments.md

 mig@MacBook-Pro$ python3 -m venv ~/.virtualenvs/prep-venv
 ```

-We will now activate our virtual environment (in order to install and use the specific libraries we want for the prep course) by typing the command bellow.
+We will now activate our virtual environment (in order to install and use the specific libraries we want for the prep course) by typing the command below.
 Notice that once we do, on the leftmost side of the command line, the name of our virtual environment appears in parenthesis.
 ```console
 mig@MacBook-Pro$ source ~/.virtualenvs/prep-venv/bin/activate